 Example 5.3 (Fairness and asymptotic fairness).
 In this example we illustrate the fairness and the asymptotic fairness properties.
 Again, for the sake of a reference statistic which eases the presentation, we work under the normality assumption.
-Moreover, we consider only the first three constituents from Example 5.1, that is $(X^1, X^2, X^3)$ , because the other constituents show similar behavior.
-The numerical results presented below confirm that allocations a and $\hat{B}$ are fair.
-In addition, these results confirm that the allocations $\hat{C}$ and $\hat{D}$ are asymptotically fair even though they are not fair in this example.
+Moreover, we consider only the first three constituents from Example 5.1, that is (X^1, X^2, X^3) , because the other constituents show similar behavior.
+The numerical results presented below confirm that allocations a and \hat{B} are fair.
+In addition, these results confirm that the allocations \hat{C} and \hat{D} are asymptotically fair even though they are not fair in this example.

-Figures 7 and 8 deal with the issue of a short learning period, that is a small sample size, of n = 250.
-We see that for allocations a and $\hat{B}$ the $G{0.05}^i$ 's and $W^i$ 's are getting close to zero with increasing k, and that $\Upsilon$ gets close to 0.05 with increasing k, confirming that these are fair allocations.
-We also see that $G{0.05}^i$ 's and $W^i$ 's stay away from zero, and $\Upsilon$ stays away from 0.05 with increasing k for allocations $\hat{C}$ and $\hat{D}$ , indicating that these are not fair allocations.
+Figure 7 deals with the issue of a short learning period, that is a small sample size, of n = 250.
+We see that for allocations a and \hat{B} the $G{0.05}^i$'s and W^i 's are getting close to zero with increasing m, and that Υ gets close to 0.05 with increasing m, confirming that these are fair allocations.
+We also see that $G{0.05}^i$'s and W^i 's stay away from zero, and Υ stays away from 0.05 with increasing m for allocations \hat{C} and \hat{D} , indicating that these are not fair allocations.